mcamara/laravel-localization/README.md

 This file have some interesting configuration settings (as the allowed languages or browser language detection, among others) feel free to play with it, all variables are self-explained.

 ## Changelog

+### 0.4
+- Added the ability to edit the language bar code
+- To Be Done: Tests

 ### 0.3
 - Added 'LaravelLocalizationRedirectFilter' filter